 - Oops!Something went wrong.Please try again later.

-In the age of tech-stock blue-sky investing, my choice may seem old fashioned; I still prefer profitable companies like National Western Life Group (NASDAQ:NWLI).
-Now, I'm not saying that the stock is necessarily undervalued today; but I can't shake an appreciation for the profitability of the business itself.
+In contrast to all that, I prefer to spend time on companies like National Western Life Group (NASDAQ:NWLI), which has not only revenues, but also profits.
+While profit is not necessarily a social good, it's easy to admire a business that can consistently produce it.
 In comparison, loss making companies act like a sponge for capital - but unlike such a sponge they do not always produce something when squeezed.

 How Quickly Is National Western Life Group Increasing Earnings Per Share?